abhishekanand10/cosmos/README.md

 **Cosmos** is your personal offline collection of every algorithm and data structure one will ever encounter and use in a lifetime.
 This provides solutions in a various languages spanning `C`, `C++`, `Java`, `Python`, `Go` and others.

-This work is maintained by a community of hundreds of people and is a _massive collaborative effort_ to bring the readily available coding knowledge **offline**.
+This work is kept up by a group of many individuals and is a _massive communitarian effort_ to bring the promptly accessible coding learning **offline**.

 > **Many coders ask me how to improve their own performances.
 I cannot say anything except "solve and review and prepare your library** - _Uwi Tenpen_